voje/RPI_Projector/README.md

 ## Set up ssh and connectivity ##
 To set up ssh, use the GUI.
 From desktop select preferences>rpi settings (or something).
 Find a menu with a bunch of checkboxes.
 Check SSH.
+While on desktop, you should also disable USB popup menu.
+Uncheck:
+`file manager > Edit > Preferences > Volume Management > Open mounted...inserted`.
-You might want to change the password.
+You also might want to change the account password.
 Default account is `pi` with password `raspberry`.
 Change password with `$ passwd pi`.

 Next up, set up a static IP address.
 You need to create a new network interface.
 Create a file in `/etc/network/interfaces.d/`.